psychemedia/island-storynotes/_spithead_mutiny_src.md

 ```

 Letters from Portsmouth described the situation.
+In particular, it seems there was a violent outbreak on board the *London* in the form of a short gun battle, with men on both sides killed, and others wounded.
+As a result, Admiral Colpoys was made a prisoner, and put in irons.

 ```{admonition} A spirit of mutiny has re-appeared, May 1797
 :class: dropdown